 Ridesharing Insurance: Are You Covered?

-Ridesharing services such as Uber and Lyft are legal throughout Wisconsin.
-Under a recent state law, these companies must buy a $5,000 state license, conduct background checks on drivers, and maintain liability insurance.
+According to a bill passed back in 2015, Wisconsin requires ridesharing companies such as Uber and Lyft to buy a $5,000 state license, conduct background checks on drivers, and maintain liability insurance.

 Car Accidents: How to File a Claim